 Prepare for your transition to adult life while you are still in school.

-and work experiences that are of interest to you.
+Explore academic classes and opportunities, extracurricular activities, community events, and work experiences that are of interest to you.
 Reach out to your support network (family members, friends, teachers, professionals) for guidance during this career exploration process.

 Attend and actively participate in meetings with your school, parents/guardians, and RSA to further refine your career goals.